quantiacs/documentation/en/source/user_guide/functional_quality.md

     strategy= strategy
 )
 ```
-The backtesting happens when we call **qnbt.backtest()**.
-After completion it gives us different statistics and graphs, including:
+The backtesting runs when you call **qnbt.backtest()**.
+After it finishes, you get statistics and graphs, including:
 * it automatically checks the sharpe ratio: